bashfulrobot/nixos/README.md

     - [ ] My screenshot OCR script seems to not work in Pantheon.
 I need to fix that.
     - VSCode
         - [x] vscode not seeing keyring
-- Firefox
-    - [ ] change FF to be declarative
-    - [ ] test FF web wrapper

 - user name
     - [ ] eval where the user name is used and make it a variable